SED4906/condensed-linux/README.md

 ```
 ./run.sh
 ```
-Requires QEMU and the OVMF images.
+Requires QEMU.
 Extra options to run.sh are passed to QEMU.